sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

  * [new branch]      combinat/kschur -> u/aschilling/combinat/kschur
 Branch combinat/kschur set up to track remote branch u/aschilling/combinat/kschur from origin.
 }}}

+=== Mark patch in series file ===

- * Mark the patch in the sage-combinat series file as moved to git by changing
+Mark the patch in the sage-combinat series file as moved to git by changing
 {{{
 kschur-as.patch
 }}}